 We vet potential partners through a careful process that draws on the expertise of the Foundation’s Program Development team, Board of Directors, and Grants Review Committee.
-We also rely on our relationships with Direct Relief and an international network of fistula surgeons who help advise on the reputations of local doctors and the needs that exist in different regions.
+We also rely on our relationships with the International Federation of Gynecology and Obstetrics (FIGO), Direct Relief, and an international network of fistula surgeons who help advise on the reputations of local doctors and the needs that exist in different regions.

 We fund projects on an invitation-only basis, and we’re constantly on the lookout.
 We are in frequent conversation with our international network of surgeons and partner organizations.

 We work fast, because it helps our partners more if they receive their funding quickly.
 Following a few protocol procedures including Board approval and the signing of a grant agreement, we usually turn around and dispense funds in about 2 months, though we can, and do. respond quickly to emergencies in a few days time if needed.

 This means that if dedicated surgeons in developing countries come to us for help, we can respond immediately.
 For example, when Dr. Denis Mukwege, founder of the Panzi Hospital, desperately needed funds after a major donor pulled out, we could respond in a heartbeat.
 Panzi Hospital remains the leading treatment center for victims of sexual violence in the Congo, including surgical treatment of fistulas.

 Fistula Foundation was founded in 2000 as an all-volunteer organization to support the pioneering Addis Ababa Fistula Hospital in Ethiopia.